ViTaPEs: Visuotactile Position Encodings for Cross-Modal Alignment in Multimodal Transformers: Ablation Studies and Discussion

 \section{Ablation Studies and Discussion}

-The \emph{ViTaPEs} approach sets a new state-of-the-art across a wide range of tasks: in Section~\ref{sec:material_property_recognition} it excels in all baselines on material category, hardness, and texture; in Section~\ref{sec:object_detection}, it achieves top-1 accuracy on object detection on both OF-Real and YCB; and in Sections~\ref{sec:zero_shot_generalization} and \ref{sec:grasp_prediction} it demonstrates exceptional transfer via linear probing and zero-shot evaluation, surpassing pre-trained VLM baselines such as UniTouch~\citep{unitouch}.
-These results confirm that our novel multi-scale PEs enable robust visuotactile feature fusion and generalization.
+The \emph{ViTaPEs} approach sets a new state-of-the-art across a wide range of tasks: in Section~\ref{sec:material_property_recognition} it excels in all baselines on material category, hardness, and texture; in Section~\ref{sec:object_identification}, it achieves top-1 accuracy on object identification on both OF-Real and YCB; and in Sections~\ref{sec:zero_shot_generalization} and \ref{sec:grasp_prediction} it demonstrates exceptional transfer via linear probing and zero-shot evaluation, surpassing pre-trained VLM baselines such as UniTouch~\citep{unitouch} and SigLIP2~\citep{siglip2}.
+These results confirm that our novel multi-stage PEs enable robust visuotactile feature fusion and generalization.

 \paragraph{Learnable or Sinusoidal Positional Encodings?} Table~\ref{tab:ablation_modality} examines how different choices for PEs, learnable vs. sinusoidal, affect performance on the \emph{Category} task.
-The three left columns
+The three left columns compare replacing the learnable \emph{local} (modality-specific) and/or \emph{global} positional encodings with fixed sinusoidal encodings.

-compare scenarios where either the modal or global encodings are replaced by non-learnable versions.
 We observe that relying on sinusoidal encodings for either modal or global PEs yields lower accuracy (76.2--76.5\%) compared to fully learnable PEs.
 This confirms that learnable embeddings adapt more effectively to the peculiarities of visual-tactile data.
 Although sinusoidal encodings can provide a reasonable inductive bias, the dynamic nature of tactile signals, along with variations in camera perspectives, appears to benefit from the flexibility of learnable positional parameters.

 \paragraph{Are Both Modal and Global PEs Effective?} The ablation in Table~\ref{tab:ablation_modality} reveals that omitting either modality-specific or global PEs drops accuracy to around 76.9--77.2\% (two central columns).
 This indicates that each component encodes distinct spatial cues critical for aligning visual and tactile features.
-By contrast, employing both (\emph{ViTaPEs} in Table~\ref{tab:evaluation}) raises accuracy to {80.1\%}, demonstrating the synergy of encoding localized modality-specific structure alongside a shared global reference.
-In other words, our multi-scale design, where separate PEs are learned for the visual, tactile, and global contexts, fosters richer and more discriminative cross-modal representations.
+By contrast, employing both (rightmost column) raises accuracy to 80.1\%, demonstrating the complementarity of encoding modality-specific structure (local PEs) alongside positional signals on the joint sequence at the fusion stage (global PE).
+In other words, our multi-stage design, where separate PEs are learned for the visual, tactile, and global contexts, fosters richer and more discriminative cross-modal representations.